U.S. to allies: The U.S. believes in diplomacy, despite Trump's words

-In his maiden address to the UN General Assembly Tuesday, President Donald Trump vowed to "totally destroy North Korea," drawing gasps from foreign delegates on the assembly floor.
+In his maiden address to the U.N.
+General Assembly on Tuesday, President Donald Trump vowed to "totally destroy North Korea," drawing gasps from foreign delegates on the assembly floor.

 Behind the scenes, the president's military advisers and senior U.S. diplomats have been working to reassure allies that they are committed to finding a diplomatic solution to the crisis in North Korea.